edgio-docs/edgio-docs/src/pages/guides/compression.md

 ### Implications on Caching {/*implications-on-caching*/}

 `accept-encoding` header is taken into account for splitting the cache by default.
-Expect different cache(s) for different accept-encoding header(s).
+Expect different cache(s) for different accept-encoding header(s) for otherwise a same request.

 ### Gzip compression support {/*gzip-compression-support*/}